nyc-fiery-skippers-2016/activerecord-association/README.md

 1. What is the hotel's name?
 2. How many rooms does a hotel have?
+3. How many reservations it has?
-3. Which guests have booked rooms at the hotel?
+4. Which guests have booked rooms at the hotel?

 *For a Room ...*